AdFlint vs Smartly.io — SMB AI ads or enterprise creative suite?

 What does Smartly cost?

 Smartly does not publish pricing on their public site — pricing not publicly disclosed; contact sales required.
 Their site directs prospects to request a demo.
-AdFlint, by contrast, is publicly priced at $20/mo on Pro (free plan available), $0 markup on ad spend.
+AdFlint, by contrast, is publicly priced with a free plan, paid plans from $40/mo, and $0 markup on ad spend.

 Which platforms does each cover?